AluruLab/tanyard/src/qc/README.md

 `<EXP_DIR>` is the root directory, in which all datasets are placed.

-Files are organized in the folders
+Files are organized in the folders as below:

     <EXP_DIR>/CEL/<ACCESS_NAME_DIR>/<CEL_FILES>